 The Power of Prevention

 Preventing the impacts of ACEs on a child’s development depends on how early parents, pediatrician and community resources get involved.
-Dr. Pradeep Gidwani, Board of Governors member, emphasizes the importance of childcare and intervention and sees hope by getting involved early in a child’s development.
+Dr. Pradeep Gidwani, pediatrician and San Diego Foundation Board of Governors member, emphasizes the importance of childcare and intervention and sees hope by getting involved early in a child’s development.

 “We can have the biggest effect early in life, and the biggest effect we can have is changing the parent-child relationship,” declared Dr. Gidwani.

-It is his strong belief that a child’s potential can be unlimited when they come into the world feeling loved and supported, and with parents that encourage social and emotional development.
-That’s why he has spent his career as a pediatrician and a community health leader driven by the desire to understand how communities can best support the health and well-being of youth and their families.
+It is his strong belief that a child’s potential can be unlimited when he/she comes into the world feeling loved and supported, and with parents that encourage social and emotional development.

 Prevention and Support Resources